Great Southern white on Tall ironweed, Vernonia gigantea

 Lifespan: Perennial

-Soil: Moist to moderately dry, well-drained sandy and loamy soils
+Soil: Moderately dry to moist, well-drained sandy or loamy soils

 Exposure: Full sun to partial shade